Nibink7/gencg_h2201/content/day03/day03.md

 This is the sun, that should emit the light, but doesn't really.
 ![Sun](./01/images/sun_modell.png)

-Here is an interactive version.
+Here is an interactive version.(can take some time, because of the textures.)

 <iframe src="01/index.html" width="100%" height="500px"></iframe>